 - 1 pound lean ground beef

 - 1 cup milk

 - 1/4 tsp ground nutmeg

 - 2 tbsp fresh parsely, minced

 - 1/2 cup ricotta

-Meanwhile, heat a skillet over medium heat with olive oil.
-Add ground pork and cook until browned.
+- Meanwhile, heat a skillet over medium heat with olive oil.
+Add garlic, shallots, carrots, and cook until translucent.

 - Add tomato paste and caramelize for 2 minutes.

 - Add ground beef and Italian sausage.
 Cook until browned.
 Reduce meat juices until almost gone.
 Season with nutmeg, dried oregano, and salt and pepper.